Coolest Car Birthday Cake Ideas and Decorating Tutorials

 My son loved cars right from an early age so for his first birthday I thought I would make him a ‘Beetle’ car birthday cake.
 (His grandmother had sent him a ‘beetle’ which was his favorite).

 I used tin foil for the windows and mallow puffs for the wheels.
-I used butter icing but a fondant would probably give a smoother finish.
+In order to frost the cake, I used butter icing but a fondant would probably give a smoother finish.
 When we brought out the car birthday cake my son was so excited he tried to push it and got icing everywhere.